PeterVRC/Neptune-4-Pro---Power-usage-tests/README.md

 9. Heated Bed - OUTER.
 Target 60degC - Max heating being used:

-   375W, reducing to 360W quite quickly as it heats up.
+   176W, for the majority of the time as it heats up.

 10. BOTH the Hotend and the BOTH Heated Beds operating.
 Hotend 200DegC, Beds 60degC: